Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Rosengarten RapperswilRosengarten in Rapperswil (Foto: Seraina Zellweger)

-After breakfast, catch the train to Glarus.
-This village is surrounded by towering mountains, making the area an excellent hiking destination.
-Not far from Glarus lies the Geopark Sardona, a UNESCO World Heritage site.
-It’s a freely accessible park that offers hiking trails of all difficulty levels.
+After breakfast, take the train to Glarus.
+This village is surrounded by tall mountains, making the area a fantastic hiking destination.
+Not far from Glarus lies the Sardona Geopark, a UNESCO World Heritage site.
+This park is open to the public and offers hiking trails of all difficulty levels.

-Probably the most popular destination for many visitors is the Expedition Tschinglen.
-This trip includes a gondola ride, a 1.5-hour hike and world-class photo opportunities.
+One of the most popular spots for visitors is the Tschinglen Expedition.
+This trip includes a gondola ride, a 1.5-hour hike, and excellent photo opportunities.

-Once you’re done hiking, head to the village of Bilten for some chocolate action.
-In many ways, Läderach chocolate is known to be more exquisite than the other players in the Swiss chocolate scene.
+Once you're done hiking, you can stock up on chocolate in the village of Bilten.
+Läderach chocolate is, in many ways, more exquisite than that of other players in the Swiss chocolate scene.

-This family business is most famous for their artisanal broken chocolate.
-They spice it up with all kinds of interesting ingredients like candied oranges, caramelised almonds, roasted hazelnuts and so on.
+This family-owned business is especially known for its handmade broken chocolate.
+They flavor it with an array of interesting ingredients, such as candied oranges, caramelized almonds, roasted hazelnuts, and more.

-Their museum in Bilten takes you on a journey through the process of chocolate making.
-Tastings and a demonstration included.
-Depending on when you finish your chocolate tasting, you might have enough time to stop by Lake Walensee before heading back to Rapperswil for a second night.
+In their museum in Bilten, you'll embark on a journey through the chocolate-making process, complete with tastings and demonstrations.
+Depending on when you wrap up your chocolate tour, you might still have time to stop by Lake Walen.
+After that, you’ll return to Rapperswil for a second night.

 Tschingelhoren Geopark SardonaTschingelhoren Geopark in Sardona (Foto: Schweiz Tourismus Gerry Nitsch)